jasara/php-amzn-selling-partner-api/README.md

 This is a work-in-progress implementation of Amazon's Selling Partner API in PHP.
 This package aims to provide an easy to use, fluent interface to the API.

-If you would like to participate in the development of this SDK, please get in touch with us at: `support@jasaratech.com`
+If you would like to participate in the development of this SDK, please get in touch with us at support@jasaratech.com

 # Installation